lorin/image-guide/README.md

 This guide describes how to obtain, create, and modify virtual machine images that are compatible with OpenStack.

-If you are running KVM, the most common image formats are:
+If you are running KVM, the most common image formats are raw and QCOW2.
+However, you may need to convert from a different format (e.g., if you are importing an image from another hypervisor such as VirtualBox).

- * raw
- * qcow2

 ## Obtaining images